Interim Managing Director

-Sabina Fall (She/Her/Hers) is a Social Justice Leadership Associate at the ACSJL.
-She is a junior at K and is majoring in Anthropology and Sociology with a minor in Studio Art.
-Sabina was born and raised in Ann Arbor, Michigan alongside her three older sisters.
-This is her second year of working and learning alongside incredible activists at the Center.
-Sabina thoroughly enjoys knitting, being outside, reading, and learning and unlearning.
-She has many social justice passions, but mainly focuses on environmental justice, anti-racism, and reproductive justice, but is ready to learn more.
+Sabina Fall (She/They) is a Social Justice Leadership Associate at the ACSJL.
+She is a senior at Kalamazoo College and is majoring in Anthropology and Sociology and minoring in Studio Art.
+Sabina was born and raised in Ann Arbor, Michigan.
+This is their third year working at Arcus, and they are focusing on work for the Radical Futures Now podcast and Youth Programming.

 Sabina is passionate about environmental justice, food and farming justice, Indigenous studies, community care, and deschooling society, they are always eager to broaden their limits of knowledge and hope to continue their work in social justice after graduating, through modes of agriculture and art.
 Sabina enjoys time with the people she loves, being outside, reading, knitting, and laughing.

 Sam Barczy (he/him) is a junior physics major and mathematics minor from Hungary.
 He is also very interested in history, but if you talk to him about cooking, growing, or eating food prepare for a long conversation.
 He will always appreciate a good story about your eating culture or practices and enjoys sharing about any step of food preparation.
 Sam – together with his partner – raises and enjoys the company of three dogs and can often be seen walking the pack on campus.
 If you ever see him, feel free to pet the dogs after asking for permission.